Follow Your Nose -- Which Code Smells are Worth Chasing?: Results

 \section{Results}

-We present statistics on smells that appeared in 200+ non-test files.
-The potentially causal smells with respect to CCP are presented in Table \ref{tab:code_smell_influence_CCP}, for commit duration in Table \ref{tab:code_smell_influence_Duration}, for detection efficiency in Table \ref{tab:code_smell_influence_Detection}, and for coupling in Table \ref{tab:code_smell_influence_Coupling}.
+We present statistics on alerts that appeared in 200+ non-test files.
+Our research questions are being answered by presenting a table of alerts for each metric.
+The suitable alerts with respect to CCP are presented in Table \ref{tab:code_smell_influence_CCP}, and commit duration in Table \ref{tab:code_smell_influence_Duration}.
 We analyze \filesNum files that had at least 10 commits during 2019, from \reposNum repositories.

-Smells are extremely stable year to year, even when counting smell occurrences in a file and not just existence.
-The average Pearson correlation of the smells year to year is 0.93.